Solving Visual & Image Search SEO Conundrums

 How to Make Images SEO-Friendly

 Focus on the basic image tips, visual search tips and speed tips below.
-While many of these are based on Google image SEO best practices, they also apply to other search engines and social media platforms.
+While many of these are based on Google image search best practices, they also apply to other search engines and social media platforms.

 • Use original images instead of stock photos.